Pendant Lighting Flair & Style

 Marble is the natural stone that is often associated with luxury and sophistication.
 It’s look is easily recognizable, often seen in a white color with grey accent lines.
 It’s light coloring and porous nature make it difficult to remove stains.
 It should be sealed between 2-4 times per year.

-Q: I want to have an overhang at my countertop so I can provide extra seating in my kitchen but I don’t like those corbels!
+Question: I want to have an overhang at my countertop so I can provide extra seating in my kitchen but I don’t like those corbels!
 They bump my knees!
 Any suggestions?

-A: Yes!
+Answer: Yes!
 As a special add-on to our kitchenCRATE Classic, we can install steel straps into your countertop so you can have the benefit of the counter overhang without the corbels.
 Read more about the process here.

 Different Kinds of Flooring: